Washington Commercial Tenant CAM Audit Rights [2026 Guide]

 RCW 4.16.040 provides a six-year limitations period for actions upon any written contract.
 Washington commercial leases are written contracts, and CAM overcharge claims are breach of contract claims.
 The six-year period applies.

-Washington applies the occurrence rule for contract claims: the SOL begins when the breach occurs, not when it is discovered.
+Washington applies the occurrence rule (not the discovery rule) for contract accrual: the SOL begins when the breach occurs, not when it is discovered.
 For CAM overcharges, the breach occurs when the reconciliation containing the improper charge is delivered to the tenant.
-The Washington Supreme Court has applied this rule strictly in commercial contexts.
+Washington's Supreme Court has applied this rule strictly in commercial contexts.

 Key implication: A reconciliation delivered in February 2020 has a limitation deadline of approximately February 2026.
 Washington tenants with unaudited reconciliations from 2020 through 2025 have a narrowing window to recover overcharges from those years.